 Hans is partner of bureau Brandeis.
-Internationally, Hans specializes in cross border antitrust damage litigation.
-His excellent skills in combining market economics with legal frameworks beef up his in depth knowledge of antitrust law obtained through over 20 years of experience in antitrust litigation before the Dutch Courts, the European Commission, the Dutch competition authority and the European Court of Justice.
-As we speak, Hans is involved in the main cartel damages cases in Europe: the Air Cargo Case and the Trucks Case.
-Hans is a tactful negotiator but can be a pit-bull if need be.
-Therefore, Hans is a perfect fit for companies looking for recovery of damages from antitrust cartels, independently or through class action.
+In the Netherlands Hans is one of the top entertainment lawyers.
+Internationally, he specializes in antitrust damage litigation.
+He has over 25 years of experience in antitrust litigation.
+Hans is a pit-bull if need be, but he knows when and how to settle.
+Therefore, Hans is a perfect fit for plaintiffs looking for recovery of damages from antitrust cartels, independently or through class action.
 To bureau Brandeis – challenging the status quo and backing the underdog – this antitrust practice group fits like a glove.

 Hans is the founder and editor of Q, the Cartel Damages Quarterly: the world’s only journal on cartel damage competition case law.
-Hans is consequently on top of all new developments in cartel damage case law and regularly speaks at conferences and symposia on this matter.
-Hans was for instance one of the speakers at the 2017 Kings College Conference on Cartel Damages where he commented international developments in cartel damages case law, such as the retrospective applicability of the Directive, difficulties involving the passing on defense, limitation periods and disclosure.
+Hans is therefor on top of all new developments in cartel damage case law and regularly speaks at conferences and symposia on this matter.

 Earlier work by Hans regarding antitrust damages litigation includes the attacking of the fixed price for books in Holland.
 Hans has gained quite a reputation in the media and entertainment industries for the results he booked regarding this matter: the Dutch book cartel was forced to let go of the cross border nature of their price fixing.
 Also, Hans worked on bringing down the monopoly the Belgium government held on radio frequencies for state aided broadcasters.
 Due to his efforts the Belgium authorities were forced to revise its legislation regarding this matter.
 He handled a case regarding a major toy manufacturer employing dual pricing.